-Qedit on HP-UX now has the command set compatvarsub on which does not replace \$-variables that are not defined with spaces.
-It simply passes the \$token, thru to the Qedit command interpreter if the variable is not defined.
+• Qedit on HP-UX now has the command set compatvarsub on which does not replace \$-variables that are not defined with spaces.
+It simply passes the \$token, thru to the Qedit command

 - Qedit now recognizes files with the extension of .COB and .cob as Cobol files on HP-UX. - Qedit now support long user names on HP-UX 11.31, implemented by lugadmin. - Qedit now supports the HP-UX Long Password feature on HP-UX 11.31.
-Error messages have been improved for login issues. - Qedit would return a status code of 123 upon exit even if an error
+Error messages have been improved for login issues. - Qedit would return a status code of 123 upon exit even if an error had not occurred.